Black Knight (NYSE:BKI) Issues FY 2021 Earnings Guidance

-Black Knight (NYSE:BKI) last posted its quarterly earnings data on Thursday, August 5th.
-The company reported $0.57 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.54 by $0.03.
-Black Knight had a return on equity of 12.05% and a net margin of 19.67%.
-The company had revenue of $361.30 million for the quarter, compared to analysts’ expectations of $348.85 million.
-During the same period in the previous year, the firm posted $0.52 EPS.
-Black Knight’s revenue was up 23.3% compared to the same quarter last year.
-As a group, sell-side analysts expect that Black Knight will post 2.03 EPS for the current fiscal year.

-In other Black Knight news, CEO Anthony M. Jabbour acquired 14,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 28th.
-The shares were purchased at an average cost of $68.84 per share, for a total transaction of $963,760.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 3.20% of the company’s stock.
+In other Black Knight news, CEO Anthony M. Jabbour bought 14,000 shares of Black Knight stock in a transaction that occurred on Tuesday, September 28th.
+The shares were bought at an average price of $68.84 per share, with a total value of $963,760.00.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+3.20% of the stock is currently owned by company insiders.

 An institutional investor recently raised its position in Black Knight stock.
-Morgan Stanley increased its position in shares of Black Knight, Inc. (NYSE:BKI) by 53.5% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+Morgan Stanley grew its stake in shares of Black Knight, Inc. (NYSE:BKI) by 53.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 323,112 shares of the company’s stock after purchasing an additional 112,614 shares during the period.
-Morgan Stanley owned 0.21% of Black Knight worth $25,197,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 91.37% of the company’s stock.
+Morgan Stanley owned approximately 0.21% of Black Knight worth $25,197,000 as of its most recent SEC filing.
+91.37% of the stock is currently owned by hedge funds and other institutional investors.

 Black Knight Company Profile